Discrimination

 Q6: What is the difference between the NJLAD and federal EEOC laws in Union County?

-A: While the federal Equal Employment Opportunity Commission (EEOC) enforces laws like Title VII, the New Jersey Law Against Discrimination (NJLAD) offers broader and stronger protections.
-For example, the NJLAD protects against discrimination based on characteristics not covered by federal law and often allows for greater recovery of damages, including punitive damages and attorney’s fees.
+A: While federal law enforces protections like Title VII, the NJLAD offers broader and stronger protections.
+For example, the NJLAD protects against discrimination based on characteristics not covered by federal law and often allows for greater recovery of damages, including punitive damages and attorneys’ fees.
 For Union County residents, the NJLAD is almost always the preferred and more powerful legal avenue.
+Employers must comply with both state and federal discrimination laws, and our employment and labor law attorneys are well-versed in both.

 Your Next Step: Securing Experienced Legal Representation

 Experiencing workplace discrimination is a profound violation of trust and a serious legal matter.
-While the legal process—from the initial complaint to discovery and potential trial in the Union Vicinage—can seem daunting, you do not have to face it alone.
-Our firm provides the seasoned legal guidance necessary to navigate the complexities of New Jersey employment law.
+While the legal process, from the initial complaint to discovery and potential trial in the Union Vicinage, can seem daunting, you do not have to face it alone.
+Our firm provides the seasoned legal guidance necessary to address the complexities of New Jersey employment law.
 We are committed to fighting for the rights of employees across Elizabeth, Plainfield, Linden, Rahway, and all of Union County.

 Take Action Today:

-If you are ready to discuss your situation confidentially and begin the process of seeking justice, contact us immediately.
+If you are ready to discuss your situation confidentially and begin seeking justice, contact us immediately.
 The statute of limitations is running, and every day counts.
-Fill out our secure online contact form.
 Let us put our deep understanding of the Union County legal landscape and our commitment to employee rights to work for you.
+Schedule a free consultation with our firm today.
 Your future and your peace of mind are worth fighting for.

 “Mr. Schalk obviously obtained a very successful verdict in a very very difficult case.
 This Court had an opportunity to observe Mr. Schalk throughout the trial.
 He certainly performed at an extremely high level . . .
 And to obtain the verdict that he did is a rare case . . .
 I feel very strongly that Mr. Schalk’s work in this case was at a very high level, a superior level and that if the 100 percent enhancement of the lodestar is in the rare case this would be the rare case in which Mr. Schalk would be entitled to that.”*”